-10. Since then, evidence has come to light showing that Watts and his police team members engaged in a pattern of criminal misconduct against public housing residents and visitors and that the Chicago Police Department officials have long known about that pattern.
+10. Since then, evidence has come to light showing that Watts and his police team members engaged in an ongoing pattern of criminal misconduct against public housing residents and visitors and that Chicago Police Department officials have long known about that pattern.

-ANSWER: Upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph.
-Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.
+ANSWER: Defendant Mohammed objects to the term "criminal misconduct" as argumentative, vague and undefined.
+Without waiver, upon the advice of counsel, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph.
+Defendant

+Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.